corbinq/apex/doc/input_files.md

     sample_1     sample_20      0.05
     sample_1     sample_22      0.15
 ```
-If diagonal elements (self-kinship or inbreeding coefficients) are listed, then YAX will analyze only sample IDs present in the GRM file.
-If diagonal elements are not listed, then YAX assumes that diagonal elements are equal to 0.5 for kinship matrices or 1 for GRMs, and assumes that samples not listed in the GRM file are unrelated.
-Uncompressed or GZIP/BGZIP-compressed white-space delimited text files are supported.
+If diagonal elements are listed in the kinship or GRM file (rows where `id1==id2`), then YAX analyzes the intersection of sample IDs present in the GRM/kinship,  genotype, trait, and covariate files.
+Otherwise, YAX fixes diagonal elements of the kinship matrix to 0.5 (or 1 for GRMs), and assumes that any samples not listed in the GRM file (but present in other files) are unrelated.
+Uncompressed or GZIP/BGZIP-compressed white-space delimited text files are currently supported.